pivotal/docs-tap/vscode-extension/getting-started.hbs.md

-# Getting Started with Tanzu Developer Tools for VS Code
+# Get Started with Tanzu Developer Tools for VS Code

 This topic guides you through getting started with VMware Tanzu Developer Tools for Visual Studio Code (VS Code).